LowTrunkOzz/smart_humidifier/STLs/README.md

-STLs for the electronics box
+STLs for the electronics box, the relay needs modified a little but one screw will hold it in place